California Appeals

 In order to be identified as a “certified” appellate specialist in California, an attorney must be certified by The State Bar of California Board of Legal Specialization.
 To achieve this certification, lawyers must demonstrate a high level of experience in this field, pass a rigorous all-day written examination, fulfill ongoing education requirements, and be favorably evaluated by other attorneys or judges familiar with their work.

-“What is your success rate?”
+“What is your success rate representing appellants?”

+It varies.
+I have won as many as five reversals in a 12-month period.
+But other years can be different.
 In the nature of appellate practice, I can only work with the cards I am dealt.
 I don’t turn away legitimate, but tough cases, simply because I am afraid of losing.
 A lawyer who never loses a case is generally one who doesn’t fight any hard ones.
-But I won’t handle cases that I consider to be hopeless.
+But I won’t handle cases that I consider hopeless.
+When it comes to defending appeals, my win rate is quite a lot higher, as one would expect.

 “Where are you located?”

 I am based in Santa Barbara, but handle appeals throughout California.
 Unlike trial work, which involves frequent pretrial court appearances for status conferences and hearings on motions, as well as attending depositions and conducting witness interviews, an appeal is almost entirely office-based work.
 With most appeals, no more than one court appearance is required — and, with some, no court appearance at all takes place.
+During the COVID-19 crisis, the Courts of Appeal started to conduct all oral argument over video links.
+And that system is continuing — at least in part — even as the pandemic eases.

 Therefore, it really does not matter where your appellate lawyer is based within the state.
 It is much more important to pick the right California lawyer to handle an appeal, rather than to focus on where that lawyer is located.